mantidproject/mantid/docs/source/release/v6.2.0/diffraction.rst

 Improvements
 ############
-- :ref:`AlignAndFocusPowder <algm-AlignAndFocusPowder-v1>` permits masking of discrete wavelength ranges to zero, for resonance filtering
+* :ref:`AlignAndFocusPowder <algm-AlignAndFocusPowder-v1>` permits masking of discrete wavelength ranges to zero, for resonance filtering
-- Improved performance of :ref:`ApplyDiffCal <algm-ApplyDiffCal>` on large instruments e.g. WISH.
+* Improved performance of :ref:`ApplyDiffCal <algm-ApplyDiffCal>` on large instruments e.g. WISH.
 This in turn improves the performance of :ref:`AlignAndFocusPowder <algm-AlignAndFocusPowder>`.
-- :ref:`ConvertDiffCal <algm-ConvertDiffCal-v1>` now optionally updates a previous calibration when converting offsets.
+* :ref:`ConvertDiffCal <algm-ConvertDiffCal-v1>` now optionally updates a previous calibration when converting offsets.
-- :ref:`LoadILLDiffraction <algm-LoadILLDiffraction>` now adds input run number also to a metadata field `run_list`, intended to contain a full list of numbers, handled by :ref:`MergeRuns <algm-MergeRuns>`.
+* :ref:`LoadILLDiffraction <algm-LoadILLDiffraction>` now adds input run number also to a metadata field `run_list`, intended to contain a full list of numbers, handled by :ref:`MergeRuns <algm-MergeRuns>`.
-- :ref:`LoadILLPolarizedDiffraction <algm-LoadILLPolarizedDiffraction>` now sorts the polarization orientations and enforces spin-flip, then non-spin-flip order
+* :ref:`LoadILLPolarizedDiffraction <algm-LoadILLPolarizedDiffraction>` now sorts the polarization orientations and enforces spin-flip, then non-spin-flip order
-- :ref:`LoadWANDSCD <algm-LoadWANDSCD-v1>` now has a new option to perform normalization in the same loading process.
+* :ref:`LoadWANDSCD <algm-LoadWANDSCD-v1>` now has a new option to perform normalization in the same loading process.
-- :ref:`PDCalibration <algm-PDCalibration-v1>` has a new option to use the :ref:`IkedaCarpenterPV <func-IkedaCarpenterPV>` peak function.
+* :ref:`PDCalibration <algm-PDCalibration-v1>` has a new option to use the :ref:`IkedaCarpenterPV <func-IkedaCarpenterPV>` peak function.
-- :ref:`PolDiffILLReduction <algm-PolDiffILLReduction>` received a number of improvements: changes names of input workspaces to contain polarization information, transmission can be provided as a number or a workspace group, new data averaging option depending on measurement 2theta, option to display all measured points on a scatter plot, new option for self-attenuation treatment using measured transmission.
+* :ref:`PolDiffILLReduction <algm-PolDiffILLReduction>` received a number of improvements: changes names of input workspaces to contain polarization information, transmission can be provided as a number or a workspace group, new data averaging option depending on measurement 2theta, option to display all measured points on a scatter plot, new option for self-attenuation treatment using measured transmission.
-- Several improvements have been made to the group calibration routine including
+* Several improvements have been made to the group calibration routine including

-	- More input control parameters, including peak function type for estimating offset after cross correlation and an option to turn on or off the smoothing of data for cross correlation purpose.
+	* More input control parameters, including peak function type for estimating offset after cross correlation and an option to turn on or off the smoothing of data for cross correlation purpose.
-	- The workflow of group calibration script is also polished to make it smoother.
+	* The workflow of group calibration script is also polished to make it smoother.
 Accordingly, unit tests have been updated.
-	- Making it more generic.
+	* Making it more generic.
-	- Groups are now allowed with dedicated control parameters.
+	* Groups are now allowed with dedicated control parameters.
-	- Documentation has been added as a guidance for general users.
+	* Documentation has been added as a guidance for general users.

-- :ref:`SCDCalibratePanels <algm-SCDCalibratePanels-v2>` major interface update along with enabling the calibration of T0 and sample position.
-- :ref:`SCDCalibratePanels <algm-SCDCalibratePanels-v2>` minor interface update that allows fine control of bank rotation calibration.
 - :ref:`SNAPReduce <algm-SNAPReduce-v1>` permits saving selected property names and values to file, to aid autoreduction.
 - Add a custom ttmode to the PEARL powder diffraction scripts for running with a custom grouping file.
 - Added a 3mf format file describing the PEARL sample and environment shapes for the P-E press.
 Also fixed a couple of minor issues in the 3mf file format loader used in :ref:`LoadSampleEnvironment  <algm-LoadSampleEnvironment>`.